tembo-io/website/README.md

 #### 6. Admonitions (callouts)
 The Tembo blog supports admonitions or callouts.

 These are special styled blocks of text that are used to highlight information.
 To use a callout you must first create an `index.mdx` file for your post (instead of just plain markdown).
-There are four different types of callouts: `info`, `tip`, `warning`, and tip `danger`.
+There are four different types of callouts: `info`, `tip`, `warning`, and `danger`.
 Each callout can have a body with content along with a optional title.
 Below is an example of what a callout looks like:

 > Code:
 ```mdx